brokechubb/Jakey/docs/KENO_FEATURE.md

 # Keno Number Generation Feature

-This document describes the new Keno number generation feature added to JakeySelfBot.
+This document describes the new Keno number generation feature added to Jakey.

 ## Feature Overview